-A fuel cell is a device that converts chemical energy into electricity from a fuel.
-It converts energy through a chemical reaction of positively charged hydrogen ion with oxygen.
-Unlike batteries, a fuel cell requires a constant source of fuel and oxygen or air for maintaining the chemical reaction.
+A fuel cell is a device that converts chemical energy into electricity from fuel.
+It converts energy through a chemical reaction of positively charged hydrogen ions with oxygen.
+Unlike batteries, a fuel cell requires a constant fuel source and oxygen or air to maintain the chemical reaction.
 Fuel cells can generate electricity constantly for as long as these inputs are supplied.

 Nastaran Hashemi, Ph.D., Assistant Professor of Mechanical Engineering, “Complete power generated in this device is usable because no electricity is required to run the fluid through the device.
 This is crucial in the advancement of these devices and the expansion of their applications.”

-The biofilm generation on carbon cloth during the test provides next proof that the current measured was the result of the biochemical reaction.
+The biofilm generation on carbon cloth during the test proves that the current measured resulted from the biochemical reaction.
 This is essential because the biofilm plays an important role in generating a current of a microbial fuel cell.
-Sometimes, expanded biofilm size and thickness leads to increased current production.
+Sometimes, expanded biofilm size and thickness lead to increased current production.
 Different bacterial cells absorb electron-rich substances in a complicated process by adding many enzyme-catalyzed reactions.
 Then electrons are free to travel to the anode through one of many modes of electron transport.

-Currently, the team is investigating options for managing the voltage output and create a stable current.
-Controlled environment tests will support in the managing of the systems output and yield more stable results.
-For excellent use and decrease in cost, the team would also like to find a device that will not require using Nafion and Potassium Ferricyanide in its application.
+Currently, the team is investigating options for managing the voltage output and creating a stable current.
+Controlled environment tests will support the management of the system’s output and yield more stable results.
+For excellent use and a decrease in cost, the team would also like to find a device that will not require using Nafion and Potassium Ferricyanide in its application.